Relationship Between Work Intensity, Workaholism, Burnout and MSC: Article Review

 Due to the increase in work intensity and job insecurity in recent years, many employees have to deal with high work rates, fixed deadlines, and insufficient time to complete their tasks.
 It may also be necessary to work hard, including evenings and weekends.
 However, some work beyond measure, not only for external needs or economic necessity but also because they feel obligated.
 Workaholism is considered one of many developed countries’ most common modern addictions.
 Some cultures value success and achievement and view work as a central aspect of life, necessary to be accepted in society, feel integrated, and gain freedom and personal independence.
 One way to speed up recovery is to separate work life from non-work life as much as possible, as recovery from work outside of work hours is critical to protecting people’s well-being.

 Moreover, the longer a person accumulates internal stress, the brighter the burnout manifests itself.
-It is almost impossible for a person to cope with the syndrome that has manifested itself in full force alone.
-The pace of change today is so fast that situations of heightened stress and rapidly changing work environments have become the norm in every industry.
+It is nearly impossible for an individual to manage the syndrome on their own once it has fully emerged.
+Today’s world is changing so quickly that stressful situations and quickly evolving workplaces are commonplace in all sectors of the economy.
 The main danger of burnout syndrome is that it develops gradually and is imperceptible to many people.
 If one misses its first signs, then the feeling of job satisfaction will also gradually decrease, and the desire to quit everything will increase.
 That is why the studies that raise the topic of processing employees are important.
 In the article by Engelbrecht et al., the authors also give some recommendations for improving the working atmosphere, which will positively affect the fight against workaholism, which causes negative consequences, both psychological and physical.

 Reference